hannahsan91/Jeeps/notes.md

-classes
+** changed typo in name of readme to "hannahsan91" (was "hannansan91")

+    User sees list of models
+    User selects year
+    User sees MPG

+    Classes
+        Year
         CLI
         Scraper
-    Jeep

-    - CLI greet - control flow within user interafce

-    - scraper - scapre data from site

-    - jeep - data about vehicle

-    ** changed typo in name of readme to "hannahsan91" (was "hannansan91")